This section describes how content browsing works in media apps, including how users navigate to lower-level views with more detail.

 Grid and list views of content

-Media content in the content space can be formatted as a grid or a list, either of which can be organized into categories separated by subheaders.
+Media content can be presented in a grid view, a list view, or a combination of both in the same content space.
+Content can be organized into categories separated by subheaders.
 Users browse through the grids or lists by scrolling vertically.

 Navigation to levels with more detail